ImageMagick/Usage-Markdown/convolve/index.md

 As you can see a '`Convolve`' expanded the single pixel in the center to form the 'L' shape around it.
 Even when the origin itself was not part of the 'neighbourhood'.

-Now lets repeat this example but using '`Correlate`' instead.
+Now let's repeat this example but using '`Correlate`' instead.

 ~~~
 convert pixel.gif  \